 2 Builder; Edward Smith-Stanley, PM thrice, chancellor of Oxford University, with scroll (book).

-2c Basket; Abraham Lincoln, USA president, who abolished slavery, was assassinated in a plot (secret).
+2c Basket; Abraham Lincoln, USA president, who abolished slavery, and was assassinated in a plot (secret).

 3 Queen; Benjamin Disraeli, as earl.
 PM 1874.
 Jewish born Anglican.

-4 King; Mahatma Gandhi, India PM.
+4 King; Mahatma Gandhi, Indian PM.
 He often sat on the floor (squatting), as some other statues model him.
-He may express 4p (limb joints) instead.
+He may express type 4p (limb joints) instead.

 5c Basket Tail; Underground rail (container).